Need a Fence in New Hope? We've Got You Covered

 Board On Board

-Homeowners in New Hope's school-area neighborhoods and on infill lots off New Hope Road choose board-on-board wood privacy for backyard containment and pet separation because it can be rack-adjusted to handle the mild grade changes common on the upland-to-terrace transition here.
+If you're in one of the school-area neighborhoods or on an infill lot off New Hope Road, board-on-board wood privacy gives you solid backyard containment and pet separation - and because we can rack it, it handles the mild grade changes common on the upland-to-terrace transition here.

 Black Coated Chain Link

-Property owners on larger suburban lots near the New Hope Schools campus use black coated chain link for side-yard and backyard runs because it provides durable kid and pet containment, is easy to maintain after storms, and blends better visually than galvanized in residential settings.
+If you're on a larger suburban lot near the New Hope Schools campus, black coated chain link is a durable pick for your side-yard and backyard runs - it keeps kids and pets in, is easy to maintain after storms, and blends in better than galvanized in a residential setting.

 3 Rail Flat Top Aluminum

-Along front-yard lines near Stadium Road and other higher-visibility stretches, homeowners choose 3-rail flat-top aluminum to establish an open, neighborhood-friendly boundary that does not block sight lines at driveways and intersections.
+If you want to define a front-yard line near Stadium Road or another higher-visibility stretch, 3-rail flat-top aluminum gives you an open, neighborhood-friendly boundary that won't block your sight lines at driveways and intersections.

 Privacy Gate

-Parts of the New Hope area are mapped on the USDA Steens series - nearly level upland and stream-terrace soils in Lowndes County that can hold water in depressional spots and after prolonged rain events.
-For wood privacy and gate installations near New Hope Road, we set posts to a true 30–36 inch depth, use a gravel base for drainage at the hole bottom, and reserve concrete collars for structural posts - corners and gates - to prevent the 'bathtub effect' where standing water accelerates wood decay around standard line posts.
-Because local drainage runs west toward the Tombigbee River system, we also route fence lines to avoid damming natural swales and outfalls, which prevents a section washing out after a heavy storm.
+Parts of New Hope map to the USDA Steens series - nearly level upland and stream-terrace soil that holds water in the low spots and after a long rain - and here's what that means for your fence: standing water at the base is exactly what rots wood and works posts loose.
+So on wood privacy and gate installs near New Hope Road, we set posts to a true 30 to 36 inch depth, put a gravel base at the bottom of the hole for drainage, and save the concrete collars for your structural posts - the corners and gates - to beat the bathtub effect around your line posts.
+And because the local drainage runs west toward the Tombigbee River system, we route your fence line so it doesn't dam a natural swale or outfall, which is what keeps a section from washing out after a heavy storm.
+You won't see this once it's done, but it's why your fence stays put.

-- New Hope is a census-designated place in eastern Lowndes County, approximately 8 miles southeast of Columbus and about 3 miles west of the Alabama state line.
+- New Hope is a census-designated place in eastern Lowndes County, about 8 miles southeast of Columbus and 3 miles west of the Alabama line - so for most addresses your permit goes through the county, and we'll confirm that for you.

 Frequently Asked Questions About Fences in New Hope, MS